open-telemetry/oteps/text/0003-measure-metric-type.md

 ### Updated 8/27/2019

 A working group convened on 8/21/2019 to discuss and debate the two metrics RFCs (0003 and 0004) and several surrounding concerns.
 This document has been revised with related updates that were agreed upon during this working session.
-See the (meeting notes)[https://docs.google.com/document/d/1d0afxe3J6bQT-I6UbRXeIYNcTIyBQv4axfjKF4yvAPA/edit#].
+See the [meeting notes](https://docs.google.com/document/d/1d0afxe3J6bQT-I6UbRXeIYNcTIyBQv4axfjKF4yvAPA/edit#).

 # Overview